Aasif-github/Database/Javascript/main.md

 - It pauses the execution of the `async` function until the promise is resolved (or rejected).
 - Once the promise resolves, `await` gives you the resolved value of that promise.

+- It maintain the sequence of promises. like Task1,Task2,Task3 are executed one after another.
+If it outputs depending on each other.

 #### Example:
 ```javascript
 async function fetchData() {